 When the first heat wave of summer hits Houston, it hits hard.
 And as every Houstonian knows, once it comes it's here for the long haul, sometimes well into "fall."
-This means it becomes crucial to find fun ways to keep the kids cool without locking them indoors—and a good splash pad is one of the best ways we know how.
+This means it becomes crucial to find fun ways to keep kids cool without locking them indoors—and a good splash pad is one of the best ways we know how.

 Little ones love playing at the Monroe Field Splash Pad in Seabrook.
 Photo by Ashley Jones

 The crown jewel of this splash pad in Seabrook is a pirate ship with a wheel that directs a water spray.
 This splash pad is great for little ones because the entire thing is fenced in, and there are plenty of shaded picnic tables at the edges of the splash pad for parents to hang out while kids run around in the water.
 While you're there, check out our Insider's Guide to Exploring Seabrook.

 Brookglen Splash Park photo courtesy of City of La Porte, Facebook

 Ample space to run around, a large, rainbow-colored dragon, dumping buckets, and animals that spray water from their mouths make this a water play area your kids won't want to miss.

 Aptly named for the several dolphin structures spouting water, this spray ground is located near the boat ramps at Clear Lake Park and gives guests an extensive view of the lake.
 It also has plenty of shaded areas for parents to sit, public restrooms, and outdoor fitness equipment for those wanting to get in a workout while the kids play.

 Prepare to make a day out of a trip to any of the city's six spray parks in Baytown, because barbecue pits, a playground, and plenty of trails make them all a perfect day-cation destination.